Design for intelligence: Make friends with "The System"

 And then Mark will come back to recap exactly what we hope you do next.

-So let's talk about what makes the intelligence system work.
+So, let's talk about what makes the intelligent system work.

 We all live busy lives, and for many of us, our iOS devices have become an important part of how we get things done.